Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ## Status

-Public Alpha (as of March 2024).
+Public Beta (as of May 2024).

-Several people have played this with no issues or minor issues.
+Many people have played this, usually with no issues.
+Nearly every bug that's been reported has either been fixed, or was found to not be caused by this mod.
 Many features are complete, including a full in-game tracker.
 But we're still missing DLC integration, random spawn, etc. See [Roadmap](#roadmap).

 ## Contact